AHJ Immigration – Supporting Life Decisions, Not Just Applications

 This process uses the Pre-Action Protocol (PAP) for Judicial Review — a formal letter to the Home Office explaining why the delay is unlawful and requesting a response within 14 days.

 If the Home Office fails to respond or continues to delay, your solicitor can escalate to a Judicial Review for delay.
+Often, the threat of JR alone is enough to prompt movement.

 🔒 Secure & Confidential – Book Your Free Consultation